chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 conditional expressions that is not a parameter.

 .. index::
-   single: functions;as types
+   single: functions; type return intent
-   single: functions;type functions
+   single: functions; type functions
 .. _Type_Return_Intent:

 The Type Return Intent